Searching great energy plans for you

 What is my solar FIT (Feed-in Tariff)?

 Your Feed-in Tariff (FiT) is the rate your electricity retailer pays you for excess solar energy you export to the grid.
 In Australia, FITs vary by state and retailer.
 You can check your energy plan or contact your retailer to confirm your current FiT.
+You'll need a smart meter installed to receive a FiT.

 What is the VPP?

 A Virtual Power Plant (VPP) is a network of connected home solar and battery systems that work together to supply energy back to the grid when needed.
 By joining a VPP, your battery can automatically share stored energy during peak demand periods, which helps to stabilise the grid and reduce reliance on fossil fuels.
 In return, you may receive financial rewards, bill credits, or bonus payments.
 By joining the ENGIE VPP, you’ll get a sign-up credit of $200 in NSW, QLD, and SA, and $100 in VIC.
+You'll need a smart meter installed to join the VPP.

 Ready to get started?